 The repeat notification is sent to the user as Set Repeat Frequency even if an alert is escalated

 to a higher level.
-The user will no longer receive notifications after a certain number of repeated notifications.
+The user will no longer get notifications after a certain number of repeated notifications.

 - The default repeat frequency is 15 minutes and the number of notifications is 2.

 - The minimum number of notifications is two and maximum is 10.

 - Alert State Transition: Alerts can be escalated based on the alert state transition which allows notifications on selected alert state changes.
 For example, you can escalate alerts as a notification when the alert state changes from warning to critical.
 The notification is a one-time notification sent at the time of the state transition.

 - Repeat Notification Frequency: Configure repeat notification frequency for selected users.
 The repeat notification is sent to the user as Set Repeat Frequency even if an alert is escalated to a higher level.
-The user will no longer receive notifications after a certain number of repeated notifications.
+The user will no longer get notifications after a certain number of repeated notifications.

 Add Escalation: Adding escalation levels will escalate the alert to the next level if it is not acknowledged at a prior level.

 - A policy can have multiple escalation notifications.

-- When a level 2 escalation is added to notify users, level 1 and level 2 users receive repeated notifications according to the repeat notification frequency.
+- When a level 2 escalation is added to notify users, level 1 and level 2 users get repeated notifications according to the repeat notification frequency.

 Escalate as incident

 Select Escalate As Incident to automatically create an incident from an alert and assign it to the user.

-For New Incidents: Configure the properties of the incident that is created when an alert’s condition matches this policy.
+For New Incidents: Configure the properties of the incident that is created when an alert condition matches this policy.

 - A new incident is created for an alert if there is no open incident existing for the alert.

 - The incident property tokens available in the auto incident form can be used to customize the subject and description of the incident.

 - Enable Continous Learning to automatically escalate incidents to appropriate groups, priority, or category using machine learning.